josh-collinsworth/joco-sveltekit/src/lib/content/posts/devaluing-frontend.md

 There's a trend I've noticed—or at least, I _think_ I've noticed.
 It's the kind of thing that's hard to be sure of; the kind that might genuinely be true, or might simply _appear_ to be true if you look at it a certain way.

-I can't tell if I'm right, or if the shapes I'm envisioning in arbitrary ink blots say more about me and my own biases than they do about what I'm observing.
+I can't tell if I'm right, or if the shapes I'm envisioning in arbitrary ink blots say more about me than they do about what I'm observing.

 Maybe it's both.
 Maybe it's all subjective gray area and I'm just picking a spot to draw a line.